-As with many other countries in the world, to be able to get sponsorship from a company in Ukraine you have to be a highly skilled professional.
+As with many other countries in the world, to be able to get sponsorship from a company in Ukraine you have to be a highly-skilled professional.
 Knowing a language is not always mandatory but of course, preferred.
 During my working years in Ukraine, I had colleagues from the U.S., Canada, Australia, and the EU.
-They were mainly working as analysts, IT specialists, managers, and directors.
+And they held all different types of jobs.

 Jobs for foreigners

-The most popular jobs for expats are in Finance, Education (English related programs) and IT.
+The most popular jobs in Ukraine for Americans, Canadians or Western European expats are in Finance, Audit, Consulting, Education (teaching English or other disciplines in English), and IT.
 Also, there are lots of volunteering projects in Ukraine.
 I know a lot of people from America who are on an evangelical mission, work with orphanages, summer camps, in renovation and construction.
 Some of them even work in agriculture and archeology.
-Those who volunteer usually get free accommodation, meals and sometimes even pocket money.
+Those who volunteer usually get free accommodation, meals, and sometimes even pocket money.